Determinant method: Development

 The original version of the determinant method was developed by Enrico Bombieri and Jonathan Pila in 1989.
 In its original context, Bombieri and Pila's results applied only to $\mathbb{A}^2$ as their arguments depended heavily on the geometry of the plane.
 The Bombieri-Pila version of the determinant method would later be dubbed the real-analytic determinant method.
 Oscar Marmon generalized Bombieri and Pila's results in 2010.

 Bombieri and Pila's result was novel because of its uniformity with respect to the polynomials defining the curves.
 Roger Heath-Brown obtained the analogous result of Bombieri and Pila in higher dimensions in 2002, using a different argument.
 Heath-Brown's approach would later be dubbed the local p-adic determinant method.
 The main use of Heath-Brown's determinant method has been to try to solve the so-called dimension growth conjecture.

 Aside from the real-analytic approach of Bombieri and Pila and Heath-Brown's local $p$-adic approach, other approaches include the approximate determinant method also due to Heath-Brown, the global determinant method of Salberger, and a new variant of the approximate determinant method due to Dietmann and Marmon which applies to polynomials which are close to being bihomogeneous.

 In 2012, this method is reformulated by the language of Arakelov theory by Huayi Chen.
+This formulation was further studied by Chunhui Liu in 2022.

 In 2016, Stanley Yao Xiao obtained a generalization of Salberger's global determinant method to the setting of weighted projective space.